DevonHope/Meme-to-CC/README.md

 ## Pre-Req

+NOTE: All of this will be added to dev package when finalized

   - change 'redditAPI.txt' values to match your own
     - get your Reddit API keys at [reddit](https://www.reddit.com/prefs/apps)
   - download your google photos API key json file and put it in the project directory